WomenInTechCincinnati/flutter-starter-app/README.md

 ### Helpful tips and tricks to get ready to contibute to our flutter project.

-While the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) technically has everything you need, here are some more explicit directions and trouble shooting to make it as easy as possible.
+While the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) technically has everything you need, here are some more explicit directions and troubleshooting to make it as easy as possible.

 Some assumptions I'm making: that you have git installed and understanding cloning.
 Not the case?
 That's okay - check out this [beginner friendly tutorial](https://youtu.be/ZRrzSAz9uOo) from our meeting last month to get started.

-A couple helpful hints before we get started, it would be helpful to put everything in one place.
+A couple helpful hints before we get started: it would be helpful to put everything in one place.
 I have one "Development" folder where all these things (and my other projects live).
-If you you're excited to build more things, it might be helpful to make your own "Development" folder to keep all your git repos in one place.
+If you're excited to build more things, it might be helpful to make your own "Development" folder to keep all your git repos in one place.
 If you're not sure yet, I would recommend making a "WWCode" folder to hold everything we do here (and maybe our [Gatsby site](https://github.com/WomenWhoCodeCincy/WomenWhoCodeCincy.github.io) and our [database](https://github.com/WomenWhoCodeCincy/wwcode-cincy-database)).

 ### Step One - Install Android Studio 4.1 (or use IntelliJ ** )

 You might notice this is a different step one than the install guide but bare with me.

-Two major reason we're using Android Studio (or IntelliJ), these tools are available on all operating systems so we can all be looking at the same thing AND I use them regularly and so I can help troubleshoot if you run into problem.
+Two major reasons we're using Android Studio (or IntelliJ): these tools are available on all operating systems so we can all be looking at the same thing AND I use them regularly and so I can help troubleshoot if you run into problem.

 Download Android Studio [here](https://developer.android.com/studio).